MauroSilvaPinto/Interpretable-EEG-seizure-prediction-using-a-multiobjective-evolutionary-algorithm/Readme.md

 ## Interpretable EEG seizure prediction using a multiobjective evolutionary algorithm

-This is the code used for the paper "On the extension and improvement of a personalized and evolutionary algorithm for interpretable EEG epilepsy seizure prediction".
+This is the code used for the paper "Interpretable EEG seizure prediction using a multiobjective evolutionary algorithm".
 It is a patient-specific Evolutionary Algorithm  for predicting epileptic seizures with the EEG signal, from data preprocessing to phenotype study.

 ## Code Organization Folders